 the demand for the job.

-At present many dental nurses work for private dental surgeons.
-A trainee might start on around £13,000 a year while a qualified nurse might start on around £18,000 a year.
+Many dental nurses work for private dental surgeons.
+A trainee might start on around £14,000 a year while a qualified nurse might start on around £18,000 to £20,000 a year.

 You would work in a dentist’s surgery, a clinic or a hospital.